Whether you're planning a long weekend away or a more lengthy stay, these itineraries will help you make the most of your time in Albania.Read more...

 Foreign women are treated with respect in Albania, although the same respect is not always shown to Albanian women.
 Domestic violence, in particular, is very prevalent and almost always unreported.
 Outside the home, however, women are at less risk of sexual assault or rape than in any northern European country.
 Of course these crimes are not completely unknown, but they are rare enough to make headline news when they happen.

-Although homosexuality is legal in Albania – indeed, a 2010 law specifically protects its citizens against discrimination on grounds of sexual orientation – it is still fairly taboo and the LGBT (lesbian, gay, bisexual and transgender) community remains very underground.
+Homosexuality is legal in Albania.
+A law passed in 2010 specifically protects its citizens against discrimination on grounds of sexual orientation, while a 2013 amendment to the criminal code added sexual orientation and gender identity to the grounds for charges of hate crimes.
+However, it is still rather taboo and the LGBTI (lesbian, gay, bisexual, transgender and intersex) community generally keeps a low profile.
 Almost no public figures are openly gay.
-That said, however, LGBT travellers are unlikely to encounter hostility or discrimination in Albania, assuming they behave with reasonable discretion (as they probably would in an unfamiliar town in their own country).
+A contestant on Albania’s version of Big Brother came out in 2010, after the anti-discrimination law had been passed, but this led to his parents being driven out of their home town.
+That said, however, LGBTI travellers are unlikely to encounter hostility or discrimination in Albania, assuming they behave with reasonable discretion (as they probably would in an unfamiliar town in their own country).
 A couple of bars in Tirana advertise ‘gay-friendly’ evenings.

 Travellers with a disability

 In 2010, Albania signed the UN Convention on the Rights of People with Disabilities.
 The next step in the journey towards achieving a society based on equality for all will be the ratification of this Convention, which will set targets for improving legislation, access and employment for people with disabilities.
 While this is all positive, Albania remains a deeply problematic destination for people with physical disabilities, particularly users of wheelchairs.
 Most pavements in Albania are not accessible, which makes independent movement nearly impossible, and most communist-era public and cultural buildings are entirely inaccessible, often with steep stairs.
+Outside central Tirana, traffic lights do not have acoustic signals; public transport is completely inaccessible for wheelchair users; and the use of Braille is pretty much non-existent.
 All that said, however, people with reduced mobility will find Albanians eager (possibly overeager) to assist when necessary.